Posts by Susan Cohn-Child

 Glass half full

-Written by Susan on February 1, 2010 at 10:34 am
+Written by on Feb 1, 2010

 I was surprised when I went to enter the dates for the Challenge Walk 2010 into my calendar.
 Rosh Hashanah, one of the two most important holidays in the Jewish religion, overlapped with the walk.
 How would I handle this?
 How could I decide between an important religious holiday and something as important to me as the Challenge Walk?